Categories

 The Ethics of Intelligent Search

-For libraries, experimenting with these tools can mean faster reference responses, smarter cataloguing, and better support for researchers drowning in information overload.
+Trying out these tools can make your work smoother: faster reference responses, smarter cataloguing, and better guidance for researchers who often feel lost in the flood of information.

 AI models like ChatGPT are trained on massive datasets collected at specific moments in time, which means they lack awareness of papers retracted after their training cutoff.
 When a scientific paper gets retracted, whether due to errors, fraud, or ethical violations, most AI systems continue referencing it as if nothing happened.
 This creates a troubling scenario where researchers using AI assistants might unknowingly build their work on discredited foundations.